StephEO

 • Google removed mentions of the AMP viewer, AMP Cache, and signed exchanges from its AMP documentation.

-• Publishers no longer need to maintain the AMP cache or configure signed exchanges to display their own URL.
+• Publishers no longer need the AMP cache or signed exchanges to display their own URL.

-• Google confirmed the change affects only delivery, not ranking: AMP content will continue to rank like any other web page.
+• Google says the change affects only delivery, not ranking.
+AMP content "will continue to rank just like any other web page."

 Source: Search Engine Journal

-• Cloudflare now sorts crawlers by behavior into Search, Agent, and Training rather than a single "block AI bots" switch, live now for all tiers.
+• Cloudflare now sorts crawlers by behavior (Search, Agent, Training) rather than a single "block AI bots" switch, live now for all tiers including free.

-• Starting September 15, Training and Agent crawlers will be blocked by default on ad-supported pages for new customers and unchanged free accounts, while Search stays allowed.
+• Starting September 15, Training and Agent crawlers are blocked by default on ad-supported pages for new sites, while Search stays allowed.
+Unchanged free accounts move to these defaults.

-• Cloudflare will apply the strictest matching rule to multi-purpose crawlers, so blocking Training could also block Googlebot, Applebot, and Bingbot, which crawl for both search and AI training.
+• Cloudflare will treat mixed-purpose crawlers by their strictest applicable rule, so blocking Training could also block Googlebot, Bingbot, and Applebot since each crawls for both search and AI training.

-• Cloudflare's report says AI training now makes up the majority of crawler requests on its network, up from roughly 20% in spring 2025, with daily AI agent requests up more than 1,700% over the year.
+• Cloudflare reports AI training now makes up the majority of crawler requests on its network (up from ~20% in spring 2025) and daily AI agent requests rose more than 1,700% over the year.

 Source: Search Engine Journal

-• OpenAI's ChatGPT-User and Perplexity-User no longer commit to honoring robots.txt, so blocking them requires server- or WAF-level rules via tools like Cloudflare or AWS.
+• OpenAI's ChatGPT-User and Perplexity-User no longer commit to honoring robots.txt, so blocking them requires server or WAF-level rules (e.g. Cloudflare, AWS).

 Source: Search Engine Roundtable